pjferg/R_perf_mgmt/Preparation/Preparation.md

 ### Explore relationships between variables

-Most of the time when we work with data, we aren’t just interested in looking at variables by themselves.
+Most of the time when we work with data, we aren't just interested in looking at variables by themselves.
 Instead, we most often want to know how variables can be related to each other.
 How are variables correlated?
 How can one variable be used to predict another?
 How does one variable cause another?
 To answer these sorts of questions, we need to understand how variables are related (we also need to impose a set of assumptions on the underlying data generating process if we want to make causal claims).
-While we won’t cover the later in detail in this module (this is a hugely important topic, but one for another class…), we will teach you how to do the former - i.e., understand whether one variable is associated with another variable.
+While we won't cover the later in detail in this module (this is a hugely important topic, but one for another class...), we will teach you how to do the former - i.e., understand whether one variable is associated with another variable.

 First, you can use plots and other visuals to understand whether variables are associated with one another.
-For example, let’s look at the relationship between the total number of goals kicked by a team and the final margin of the game.
+For example, let's look at the relationship between the total number of goals kicked by a team and the final margin of the game.
 As these variables are by definition mechanically related, we expect a strong positive relationship to show